Mamoud26/ST-ERP-Den/README.md

 Steps for Real data
 -------------------
-An exemple of real data are available here.
+Examples of real data are available here.

 A. On the Denoising tab:
 ------------------------
-1. Choose the Real data.
+1. Choose Real data.
 2. Click the Load button to load the data.
 The input data should be an M-by-N matrix ASCII file where M is the number of trials and N is the number of sample per trials.
 If not, the use of the vec2mat.m  function is recommended to convert the vector into a matrix.
 3. Choose the methods to be used for denoising the data.
 4. Click the Filter button to process the data.